bormaxi8080/starred/README.md

 ## Others

+- [paulpogoda/OSINT-Tools-Taiwan](https://github.com/paulpogoda/OSINT-Tools-Taiwan) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to Taiwan (officially the Republic of China | ROC)
+- [paulpogoda/OSINT-Tools-UK](https://github.com/paulpogoda/OSINT-Tools-UK) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to The United Kingdom
+- [cr0nx/awesome-linux-attack-forensics-purplelabs](https://github.com/cr0nx/awesome-linux-attack-forensics-purplelabs) - This page is a result of the ongoing hands-on research around advanced Linux attacks, detection and forensics techniques and tools.
+- [f3nter/HardBreak](https://github.com/f3nter/HardBreak) - A Wiki about Hardware Hacking
 - [flipperdevices/flipperzero-3d-models](https://github.com/flipperdevices/flipperzero-3d-models) - Flipper Zero 3D models
 - [paulpogoda/OSINT-Tools-Poland](https://github.com/paulpogoda/OSINT-Tools-Poland) - A list of OSINT tools and resources that may be useful to you when conducting investigations related to Poland
 - [paulpogoda/Digital-Profiler-s-Toolkit](https://github.com/paulpogoda/Digital-Profiler-s-Toolkit) - This toolkit useful in profiling, research and digital investigations built for me and my trainees.
 Working and necessary tools only.
 All are tested in real cases, mostly free.
 UI an CLI tools separat